RonanC/Countdown-Letters-Game-Solver/README.md

 I decided that this was not necessary.

 ### Solver.py
-This is where the action happens
+This is where the action happens.
 First we get all the permutations as described above:

 ```py